 The GVDN® developed protocols for partner sites to implement and determine background rates for health outcomes of interest, carry out rapid cycle analysis and perform observed versus expected analyses for adverse events of special interest (AESI), and implement association studies to identify the relationship between vaccination and a potential vaccine safety signal.

 Data from GVDN partner sites conducting these studies will be displayed on interactive dashboards as they become available.
-Unfortunately, technical issues have delayed release of the GVDN Background Rates Dashboard with background rates data on 13 AESI from 10 sites/countries.
-We are working toward a solution to enable their release as soon as possible.
+The GVDN Background Rates Dashboard with background rates data on 13 AESI from 10 sites/countries can be viewed from our Resources/Data Dashboards page.

 The GVDN uses Shiny applications to create interactive data dashboards that allow users to interact with and visualise study data as they become available.
 Each dashboard is embedded in a GVDN webpage, and is self-contained, hosted by RStudio on shared cloud servers, and accessed via SSL (Secure Sockets Layer).
 Data for each dashboard has been uploaded to the dashboard by the GVDN.